epabst/kotlin-showcase/README.md

 In IntelliJ, right-click on webclient/src/main/web/index.html and "Open in Browser".
 Voila!

+Alternative: If that doesn't work, go to webclient/build/public/index.html and "Open in Browser".

 # How to Run webclient tests from IntelliJ (v.
 2017.1)

 In IntelliJ, richt-click on webclient and "Rebuild".